soffes/dotfiles/Readme.markdown

 ## Stuff To Change

-**Please change the `.gitconfig` so you don't commit everything as me.** Everything else shouldn't need tweaking.
+**Please change the `.gitconfig` so you don't commit everything as me.** You'll also need to remove the `signingkey` option under my email and the `commit` section at the bottom of that file.
+Everything else shouldn't need tweaking.

 Enjoy.